endurantgames/cosmiclegends/src/chargen/fighting_style.md

 Your hero specializes in one style of fighting, whether they attack with their fists or their powers.
 Those styles are:

-- **Acrobat**        Reduce by 1 the cost to avoid a Crisis move targeting only you.
+- **Acrobat**        Reduce by 1 the cost to counter a Crisis move targeting only you.
 - **Brawler**        Add 2 dice when you use an unarmed attack to advance the Smash goal.
 - **Controller**     Add 2 dice when you use a Power to advance the Outwit goal.
 - **Frenzy**         Add 2 dice when you use a Power to advance the Smash Goal.